Athrotaxis: Species

 The three taxa of Athrotaxis are variously treated as three distinct species, or as two species, with the third taxon being a hybrid between the other two.
-To date, the evidence has been inconclusive, with some data suggesting hybrid origin, but other evidence suggesting the third is distinct and not a hybrid.
+There is strong genetic evidence that the third taxon is a hybrid.

 Cultivation and uses

 The wood is scented and durable, and was extensively used in the past in Tasmania, but is now too rare for any cutting.
 All three make very attractive ornamental trees with luxuriant foliage, though they are generally only planted in arboretums or botanical gardens.
 Cultivation away from their native range is successful only in areas with high rainfall, mild winters, and cool summers, such as the British Isles, the Pacific Northwest of North America, and New Zealand.

 Examples of the species and many of its leaf forms may be seen in the living collections at The Tasmanian Arboretum.